KevinRGeurts/UserResponseCollector/README.md

 input of file paths for opening or saving files.

 It is extensible, allowing developers to create custom input types as needed.
-It can also be extended to obtain input from other sources, such as graphical user interface.
+It can also be extended to obtain input from other sources, such as a graphical user interface.

 The Command design pattern is followed:
 - The Receiver participant interface is defined, and the Console implementation is provided.